Skip to content

 The Department of Veterans Affairs nursing home in Lyons ranked near the bottom — tied for 105th out of 133 homes nationwide — in internal quality ratings obtained by USA TODAY and The Boston Globe in 2018.

 The Somerset County facility, the only one run by the VA in New Jersey, received just one star out of a possible five available, the same rating received by nearly half of all the VA’s nursing homes.
-The Lyons home, called a Community Living Center, is one of the largest in the VA, with 250 beds serving patients with serious mental illness, post-traumatic stress disorder, substance use disorders, spinal cord injuries and hospice and palliative care needs, Dr. Vineesh Bhatnagar, chief of the Lyons geriatrics and extended care program, said in a statement.
+The Lyons home, called a Community Living Center, is one of the largest in the VA, with 250 beds serving patients with serious mental illness, post-traumatic stress disorder, substance use disorders, spinal cord injuries, and hospice and palliative care needs.
+Dr. Vineesh Bhatnagar, chief of the Lyons geriatrics and extended care program, said in a statement.

 2020: COVID-19 Ravages Lyons VA

-Additional Tidbits
+Additional History

 • Lyons Road was formerly called Clairvaux Road.

 • General Frank Hines, Director of the Veterans Bureau since 1923, became the first Administrator of the VA.
 His tenure lasted 22 years and ended in 1945 when General Omar Bradley took the helm.
-In 1930, VA consisted of 45 hospitals.
+In 1930, the VA consisted of 45 hospitals.
 By 1945, the number had more than doubled to 97.

 • The first patients arrived at the Lyons facility on November 12, 1930, having been transferred from the Bronx VA Hospital in New York City.
-By July 1931 a total of 415 patients were living and receiving therapy at the hospital.
+By July 1931, a total of 415 patients were living and receiving therapy at the hospital.

-• Hospital dedicated Saturday, July 23, 1931.
+• The hospital was dedicated on Saturday, July 23, 1931.

 • The Lyons VA Hospital was the only VA hospital in the state until a VA hospital in East Orange, New Jersey, opened in 1952.

-• In 1996 the New Jersey government agency became the Veterans Affairs New Jersey Health Care System (VANJHCS).
+• 1996 the New Jersey government agency became the Veterans Affairs New Jersey Health Care System (VANJHCS).

-• In July 1996 , the Lyons VA and Bernards Township partnered to keep the VA golf course open, with the township assuming operation.
+• In July 1996, the Lyons VA and Bernards Township partnered to keep the VA golf course open, with the township assuming operation.

 Have a Story to Share?